-This JRSPoM, is based on the initial categorisation of the reserves which was approved by Minister.
+This JRSPoM, is based on the initial categorisation of the reserves which was approved by Minister on [insert date].
 The Crown Land Management Amendment (Plan of Management) Regulation 2021 no longer requires a public hearing for Crown reserves.

 3.3 Other relevant legislation and statutory controls